jedisct1/swift-sodium/README.md

 `seal()` generates an ephemeral keypair, uses the ephemeral secret key in the encryption process, combines the ephemeral public key with the ciphertext, then destroys the keypair.

-The sender can not decrypt the resulting ciphertext. `open()` extracts the public key and decrypts using the recipient's secret key.
+The sender cannot decrypt the resulting ciphertext. `open()` extracts the public key and decrypts using the recipient's secret key.
 Message integrity is verified, but the sender's identity cannot be correlated to the ciphertext.

 ## Key exchange